mrbathwater/ota/IMPLEMENTATION.md

-# Complete Solution: All 5 Privileged Apps Embedded in OTA
+# Complete Solution: 4 Privileged Apps Embedded in OTA

 ## ✅ Success!
 All Apps Integrated

-This solution successfully embeds **ALL 5 privileged apps** in both Magisk and rootless GrapheneOS OTA builds:
+This solution successfully embeds **4 privileged apps** in both Magisk and rootless GrapheneOS OTA builds:

 1. ✅ **BCR (v1.87)** - Basic Call Recorder
 2. ✅ **MSD (v1.20)** - Material Storage Dumper
 3. ✅ **AlterInstaller (v2.3)** - Alternative Installer
 4. ✅ **bindhosts (v2.1.0)** - Hosts file manager

-5. ✅ **AppManager (v4.0.5)** - Advanced app management with full privileged permissions
+**Note**: AppManager was removed from the build due to persistent integration issues.
+It can be installed manually post-boot via Magisk Manager if needed.

 ## How It Works